-- Sufficient improvements have been made; the formal intervention plan ceases. - Some, but inconsistent improvement; the intervention plan can be extended for an agreed timescale. - Little or no improvement a move to an Tier Two Learning Intervention Plan is implemented.
+- \circ Sufficient improvements have been made; the formal intervention plan ceases. - Some, but inconsistent improvement; the intervention plan can be extended for an agreed timescale. - $\circ\;$ Little or no improvement a move to a Tier Two Learning Intervention Plan is implemented.